Sowmo0509/10ms_rag/README.md

 ## 🔬 Technical Deep Dive

-### Text Extraction Methods

-**Q: What method or library did you use to extract the text, and why?
-Did you face any formatting challenges with the PDF content?**
+## Q: What method or library did you use to extract the text, and why?
+Did you face any formatting challenges with the PDF content?

-**Answer:** We implemented a dual-approach text extraction system:
+**Answer:** We implemented a OCR-first text extraction system:

-1. **Primary Method - pdf-parse Library:**

-   - **Why chosen:** Fast, efficient, and works well for text-based PDFs
-   - **Implementation:** Direct text extraction with custom page rendering for Bengali
-   - **Advantages:** Preserves text structure and is computationally efficient

-2. **Fallback Method - Tesseract.js OCR:**
+1. **Primary Method - Tesseract.js OCR:**

-   - **Why chosen:** Handles scanned PDFs and images with Bengali language support
+   - **Why chosen:** Excellent Bengali language support and handles all PDF types (text-based and scanned)
    - **Implementation:** PDF → Images → OCR with 'ben+eng' language models
-   - **Advantages:** Works with any PDF type, excellent Bengali character recognition
+   - **Advantages:** Works with any PDF type, superior Bengali character recognition, handles complex layouts

+2. **Fallback Method - pdf-parse Library (when needed):**
+   - **Why available:** Fast extraction for simple text-based PDFs
+   - **Implementation:** Direct text extraction with custom page rendering
+   - **Usage:** Rarely used as OCR provides better results for Bengali content

 **Formatting Challenges Faced:**